hi-primus/optimus/README.md

 df = op.load.file("../examples/data/titanic3.xls")
 ```

-Also, you can load data from oracle, redshift, mysql and postgres.
+Also, you can load data from Oracle, Redshift, MySQL and Postgres databases.

 ## Saving Data